List of 40 Famous Forests in India to visit

 Best Time to Visit Keibul Lamjao National Park

 The entire northeast region receives significant yearly rainfall, making the climate humid.
-Winter is The best time to visit (October to March).
+Winter is the best time to visit (October to March).
 During this time, the weather changes.
 The chance of rain is slim, and there is less humidity due to the low temperature.

 Things To Do In Keibul Lamjao National Park